 2.1 The intention of the legislation is that eligible local authorities will no longer have to identify specific powers to undertake an activity.
-As a result, the risk of legal challenge will be reduced.
+As a result, the risk of legal challenges will be reduced.
 It is stated in the above Statutory Instrument that

 “The Government’s intention in providing eligible parish councils with the general power of competency is to better enable them to take on their enhanced role and allow them to do things they have previously been unable to do under existing powers”.